Hukarere Girls' College: Re-establishment in 1993 and relocation to Eskdale

 In February 1993, Hukarere re-opened at 46 Napier Terrace as a school and a hostel with a roll of 20 students.

 In 2001 the decision was made that the school buildings were un-safe and a search began for another location.
-The site chosen for the school is in a largely rural area in Shaw Road, which is off the Napier-Taupo Highway a short distance from the intersection with State Highway 2.
-The School is close to the Esk River.
-On 27 April 2003 Hukarere relocated to the present Herepoho, Eskdale site.
+The site chosen for the school was at Herepoho in Shaw Road, which was in a largely rural area off the Napier-Taupo Highway a short distance from the intersection with State Highway 2, and close to the Esk River.
+On 27 April 2003 Hukarere relocated to the Herepoho, Eskdale site.

-The school now has its own board of trustees.
 The 2019 Education Review Office review of the college described it as having two governing entities: the Hukarere College Board of Trustees, which is responsible for the educational functions of the college; and the Te Aute Trust Proprietors Board, representing the Anglican Church - the Te Aute Trust Proprietors Board is the owner of the school buildings and is responsible for the operation of the hostel.
 The daily operations of the hostel is managed by a sub-committee made up of school board members and staff.
 The St John’s College Trust Board in Auckland provides ongoing support to the Hukarere College Board of Trustees.

+Relocation to Havelock North

 In February 2023, the students were evacuated from the boarding hostel hours before the Esk River flooded the school grounds due to the torrential rain from Cyclone Gabrielle.
+The school was subsequently relocated to its current home in Havelock North.

 St. Michael and All Angels’ Chapel

 The St. Michael and All Angels’ Chapel was consecrated on 1 November 1953 at Mataruahou in Napier Terrace.
 It was described as being "decorated by the finest carving, panelling and scroll-work, the building has little in New Zealand church architecture to equal it."
 Sir Āpirana Ngata guided the design of the chapel.

 The chapel was a gift to the school from the Hukarere Old Girls' Association.
 The decoration of the interior of the chapel was directed by Arihia Ngata and Mrs R. Paenga with the students involved in the weaving of the tukutuku panels, using traditional materials.
 The carving was carried out in Gisborne by John Taiapa with the assistance of Derek Mortis, Riki Smith and Bill Paddy.
 The painting of the kowhaiwhai designs was carried out by Jack Kingi.

 When the school was relocated the tukutuku panels and other decorations were dismantled and put into storage.
-The Hukarere Old Girls' Association is engaged in fundraising to build a chapel alongside other college buildings at Herepoho, Eskdale.
-A chapel site was blessed at the school in May 2016.
+The Hukarere Old Girls' Association is engaged in fundraising to build a chapel.